yasinaydin14/Pokemon-Bot/README.md

 **See `python finetune_from_hf.py --help` to finetune an existing model to a new dataset!** You might want to improve performance on specific teams or update an old model to the latest version of the replay dataset.

 Provides the same setup as the main `train` script but takes care of downloading and matching the config details of our public models.
-Finetuning will inherit the architecture of the base model but allows for changes to the training objective with `--train_gin_config`. **Note that you will definitely want to customize this, as the pretrained models do not come packaged with their original settings.
-The paper includes reference info, `base_offline_rl.gin` comments give an example, and you can find detailed customization instructions below.
-In any case, the best settings for quick finetuning runs might be different from the original run!
+Finetuning will inherit the architecture of the base model but allows for changes to the training objective with `--train_gin_config`.
+Note that the best settings for quick finetuning runs are likely different from the original run!

 We might finetune "`SmallRL`" like this: